MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### Team members added

 The `teamMemberAdded` event is sent to your bot the first time it is added to a conversation.
-The event is sent to your bot every time a new user is added to a team or group chat where your bot is installed.
+The event is sent to your bot every time a new user is added to a team or group chat where your bot is installed, `ConversationUpdate` activities sent to bots are modified to send the channel ID as the conversation ID.
+This change results in bots posting welcome message into the selected channel by default in place of the general channel.
 The user information that is ID, is unique for your bot and can be cached for future use by your service, such as sending a message to a specific user.

 The following code shows an example of team members added event: